 Rachel Bennett may have attended her ten-year high school reunion on a whim, but fate intervened once she saw Shane MacLeod.
 No longer the shy, gawky teenager she remembered, Shane has matured into a handsome and successful man, but her perfect evening ends when another man from her past suddenly reappears.
 Craig Walker had been her mentor until he became jealous of her talent and success.
 Now he intends to either have her, or destroy her at all costs.
 As Rachel’s family pressures her to take Craig to court, she can no longer ignore her nagging feeling that a tragedy is about to strike.

 I was near the end of the story.
 I’d resolved the main conflict.
-But as I was tying up remaining the loose ends I suddenly discovered a huge opening for one of the antagonists to go after the protagonist a second time.
+I was tying up remaining the loose ends, and then I discovered that I’d left a huge opening for the antagonist to go after the protagonist a second time.
 This left me with two options.
 One was to write a sequel.
 Tempting thought, as I loved my cast of characters.
-However, in this instance, the conflict would have been virtually the same as the conflict in the first book, thus making sequel redundant.
+However, in this instance, the conflict would have been virtually the same as before, making sequel redundant.
 In other words, it would have been a boring, “been there, done that,” story.
-So, rather than waste my time, and my reader’s time, with a bad sequel, I wrote a definitive ending and killed off the antagonist, ending the feud once and for all.
+So, rather than waste my time, and my reader’s time, with a bad sequel, I wrote a definitive ending.
+I killed off the antagonist, ending the feud once and for all.

 Does your story feel like it’s getting stale?
 If so, go back and look at your conflict.
 If it keeps repeating itself, or if the results of your character’s choices are always the same, it may be that your story has become too redundant.